 Patients with pulmonary emboli typically have elevated heart rates (tachycardia) and low oxygen levels (hypoxia).
 Large pulmonary emboli can cause heart failure and sudden death.

-Your doctor will also usually evaluate for genetic disorders that lead to blood clot formation.
+If the blood clot occured suddenly and there are no clear risk factors in your history, your doctor will also usually evaluate for genetic disorders that lead to blood clot formation.
 These include:

 - Factor V Leiden

 - Prothrombin mutation